LINEMANWongnai/LINE-MAN-Wongnai-Mysterious-Code-3/README.md

 The competition begins on April 19, 2023 at 6:00 PM GMT+7 and ends on April 26, 2023 at 12:00 PM GMT+7
 .

-Winners will be announced on September 30, 2022, on Facebook Page: Life at LINE MAN Wongnai
+Winners will be announced on May 3, 2023, on Facebook Page: Life at LINE MAN Wongnai

 .